ItalianoFrançaisDeutschEnglish

 3.6.4.
 The commodity of capital.

-In the realm of capital, commodities change status: they no longer need to last, but to circulate.
-Durability, which once increased value, becomes an obstacle and is discouraged.
-Every object is designed to be superseded, in various ways, including legislative ones, forcing obsolescence so as to continuously reactivate the cycle of capital.
+Under the dominance of capital, the commodity changes status: it no longer needs to last, but to circulate.
+Durability, which once increased value—though it persists in residual niches and practices—becomes an obstacle and is discouraged in various ways, including through regulations.
+Every object is designed to be superseded, forcing its obsolescence so as to continuously reactivate the cycle of capital.

 Index Anthology Giorgio Cesarano & Gianni Collu, Jacques Camatte